 Goji Berry Seeds

+These goji berries have a wonderful sweet flavour and can be eaten fresh or dried.
 The goji berry (Lycium Barbarum) is a deciduous plant that grows up to 3 meters high.
 In Asia, goji berries are known as the “The longevity fruit”.
 The red berry is sweet tasting and highly nutritious.
 It’s not just the berries that are nutritious, but also the leaves and roots.
 The plant is used to increase energy levels, to treat heart disease and cholesterol, prevent certain cancers, anti-aging, and to improve vision.
 It can also help the immune system by increasing white blood cell counts.
 The tender young leaves and shoots can be cooked and eaten.
 The berries can be eaten raw or added to soups and stews, used in desserts, or to make jellies.

 The goji seeds I sell are from the Ningxia province of China.
 Ningxia is often referred to as the “home of the goji berry”.
 The plant is native to China and is a famous Chinese culinary and medicinal herb.
 It has many uses in traditional Chinese medicine.